jwodder/apachelogs/SPEC.md

   unrestricted namespace (i.e., not directives like `%{*}T` that can only take a fixed set of values for the `*`) should be represented in the result dict by sub-dictionaries.

-- Aggregate all time fields into a single structure?

 - Include instructions in the documentation for adding your own format directives (including `%{*}t` sub-directives)